JujuAdams/Bento/docs/2.3/Topic-Layouts.md

 Layout types are set by calling specific functions (e.g. `BentoLayoutList()`).
 Every element also has layout-specific properties that are stored internally.
 These properties are adjusted by calling functions such as `BentoLayoutSetSize()` or `BentoLayoutSetAnchor()`.

 Most importantly, UI elements can dynamically resize themselves as the algorithm proceeds based on how much space is available.
+You may set resize logic per axis e.g. you may want to resize on the x-axis but not resize on the y-axis.
 Setting the resize logic is done with `BentoLayoutSetResize()`.
 There are four types of resize logic:

 - `BENTO_RESIZE_NORMAL`
 - `BENTO_RESIZE_INFLATE`